Roer: Geography

-The Rur rises in the High Fens, near the 696 m high Signal de Botrange in Belgium at an elevation of 660 m above sea level.
+The Roer rises in the High Fens, near the 696 m high Signal de Botrange in Belgium at an elevation of 660 m above sea level.
 South of Monschau it flows into Germany, through North Rhine-Westphalia.
 It flows first through the northern part of the Eifel mountains.

-After 39 km it reaches the Rur Reservoir, the second-largest artificial lake in Germany.
-After approximately 160 km it flows into the Netherlands, and at its 170 km mark it flows into the river Meuse in the town of Roermond.
+After 39 km it reaches the Roer Reservoir, the second-largest artificial lake in Germany.
+After approximately 160 km it flows into the Netherlands, and at its 170 km mark it flows into the river Meuse in the city of Roermond.

-Major tributaries of the Rur include the Inde and the Wurm.
-The towns along the Rur are Monschau, Heimbach, Nideggen, Düren, Jülich, Linnich, Hückelhoven, Heinsberg (all in Germany) and Roermond (Netherlands).
+Major tributaries of the Roer include the Inde and the Wurm.
+The towns along the Roer are Monschau, Heimbach, Nideggen, Düren, Jülich, Linnich, Hückelhoven, Heinsberg (all in Germany) and Roermond (Netherlands).

-In the 1960s and 1970s, the northern part of the Rur was heavily polluted by the tailings of many German coal mines.
+In the 1960s and 1970s, the northern part of the Roer was heavily polluted by the tailings of many German coal mines.
 Neither fish nor other organisms could be found, and it was dangerous to swim in the river.
 Foam flakes regularly flooded parts of the city of Roermond.
 After the closure of the mines, the waste water treatment in Germany and the Netherlands greatly improved.
 Only the lower part of the river is still contaminated.
 The water in the upper part of the river is so clean that trout and more than 30 species of fish are back.
-After an absence of 125 years, salmon returned to the Rur in 2004.
+After an absence of 125 years, salmon returned to the Roer in 2004.